nxskok/pasias/docs/21-discriminant-analysis.md

 and we see that 51\% of men had their obesity group predicted wrongly.
 This is the overall misclassification rate, which is a simple summary of how good a job the discriminant analysis did.

+There is a subtlety here. `n` has changed its meaning in the middle of this calculation!
+In `tab`, `n` is counting the number of obesity observed and predicted combinations, but now it is counting the number of men classified correctly and incorrectly.
+The `wt=n` uses the first `n`, but the `mutate` line uses the *new* `n`, the result of the `count` line here.
+(I think `count` used to use
+`nn` for the result of the second `count`, so that you could tell them apart, but it no longer seems to do so.)

 I said above that the obesity groups were not equally easy to predict.
 A small modification of the above will get the